Saturday Night Live season 6: First episode

-"Who Shot C.R.?", Ebersol starts
+"Who Shot C.R.?"

 On February 21, 1981 the show featured a parody of the "Who Shot J.R.?" craze from the soap opera Dallas.
 In a cliffhanger titled "Who Shot C.R.?", cast member Charles Rocket was "shot" in the last sketch of the episode, after a running gag in which other members of the cast shared their grievances about Rocket with one another.
 Onstage for the goodnights, Dallas star and that week's host Charlene Tilton asked Rocket (still in character and sitting in a wheelchair) his thoughts on being shot.
 "Oh man, it's the first time I've been shot in my life", he replied.
 "I'd like to know who the fuck did it."

 The cast, along with some of the audience, reacted with laughter and applause, but inside the control room, there was outrage.
 Director Dave Wilson, fearing that the show was finished for good, simply threw his script papers in the air and said "Well, that's the end of live television" and walked out of the room.